microsoft/roosterjs/packages/roosterjs-cross-window/README.md

 # roosterjs-cross-window

-This package provides type check utilities that support cross-window scenario.
+This package is deprecated.
+Use roosterjs-editor-dom instead.